AB-Codes29/Business-Success-Model/README.md

 - The synthetic test data (`stars.csv`) is generated for model testing purposes.
 - The minimum review threshold (`min_thresh`) is set to 21, assuming 3 reviews per day.
-- The model predicts success based on an average review rating over a specified period.
+- The model predicts success based on an average review rating over a specified period

-Certainly!
-If you want to use a Python virtual environment to encapsulate the dependencies for this project, you can add the following steps to the README file:

----

-# Restaurant Success Prediction Model

-## Overview

-This Python script is designed to predict the success of restaurants based on Yelp reviews.
-The model uses an AutoRegressive (AR) time series analysis approach to forecast future restaurant success.
-The main goal is to predict whether a restaurant is likely to close within a 4-year period.